Ivanhoe Utility Improvements

-The City of Sioux Falls, SD replaced the floating cover of the secondary digester with a fixed beam radial cover at the Water Reclamation Facility.
+The City of Sioux Falls replaced the floating cover of the secondary digester with a fixed beam radial cover at the Water Reclamation Facility.
 Banner provided coating inspection by a NACE Coating Inspection Certified - Level 2 inspector for the coatings applied to the existing concrete walls and the new steel cover.
-Coating inspection included observation of the surface preparation, observation of application of the coatings and final inspection (measuring coating thickness and observing holiday test).View Project
+Coating inspection included observation of the surface preparation, observation of application of the coatings, and final inspection (measuring coating thickness and observing holiday test).View Project

 City of Volga Infrastructure GIS

-Banner created digital maps for the City of Volga's staff to stay up to date on the locations, conditions, and inspections for the city's water system.
-Banner provided custom forms for well monitoring in additiona to system inspections.
-City staff can now use these maps to make decisions on future customers and system updates.View Project
+Banner created digital maps for the City of Volga's staff to stay up to date on the locations, conditions, and inspections for the City's water system.
+Banner provided custom forms for well monitoring in addition to system inspections.
+City staff can use these maps to make decisions on future projects and system updates.View Project

 22nd Avenue Corridor Improvements Study